Schrader and Presta Valve — What Are the Main Differences?

 Presta vs. Schrader Valve Adapter: Do You Need One?

-As mentioned, most pumps come with an adapter or dual-head for both Schrader and Presta, but unless you have multiple bicycles, you probably won’t need both.
+As mentioned, most pumps come with an adapter or dual-head designs for both Schrader and Presta, but unless you have multiple bicycles, you probably won’t need both.
 However, it never hurts to keep a dual-head pump or valve adapter with you in case you encounter somebody on the road who needs to borrow your pump.
 Many Presta tubes come with a Presta to Schrader valve adapter.

 Can You Use a Wrong Tube in Your Tire?